waterponey/tick/doc_new/modules/dev.rst

     `%include \<std_shared_ptr.i\>`.

 .. note::
-  In mlpp our ProxL2Sq class is not really identical as it inherits from Prox abstract class.
+  In tick our ProxL2Sq class is not really identical as it inherits from Prox abstract class.
 Hence some of this logic might not be present in the exact same file.
 Everything that concerns prox, is imported through `prox_module.i`.